"Frontend is dead."

 The job has simply moved deeper into the stack.

 Ten years ago, the job was making a PSD look correct in a browser.
-Today, frontend developers own the entire product experience.
-You handle complex client-side state, server-side rendering, API integration, and aggressive performance metrics (LCP, INP).
-Test coverage is largely mandatory at top product companies.
-Performance is no longer a luxury; it directly impacts conversion rates.
+Today, frontend developers own the entire product experience:

 The job got harder, which is exactly why the compensation went up.

 Companies with high-traffic apps pay heavily for people who know how to shave milliseconds off load times.
-They want engineers familiar with Core Web Vitals, tree shaking, and edge rendering.
+Swiggy, Dream11, and Zomato have dedicated frontend performance engineers who own Core Web Vitals, Lighthouse budgets, and edge caching strategies.

 Every company scaling past Series B eventually realizes their component library is a mess.
-Engineers who can actually bridge the gap between Figma constraints and React implementation are rare and expensive.
+Engineers who can bridge the gap between Figma constraints and React implementation — creating accessible, themeable, performant component libraries — are rare and expensive.

 Real compensation